Skrylar/ImpromptuModular/README.md

 **FILL**: plays continuous triggers for the given channel as long as the button is kept pressed.
 By default the fills are not written to memory and are only for playback; however, an option to allow the writing of fill steps to memory is available in the right-click menu.

 New in version 0.6.10: The BIG and DEL buttons are **quantized to the nearest beat**.
-In the previous versions, all button presses affect the current step of the sequencer.
+In the previous versions, all button presses affect the current beat (step) of the sequencer.
 With quantized buttons, they affect the nearest beat.
-For example if you hit the big button 1 microsecond before a beat, for example, it gets stored in the current beat and not the next one that is about to occur, which is the closest.
+For example if you hit the big button 1 microsecond before a beat, for example, it gets stored in the current step and not the next one that is about to occur, which is the closest.
 For the quantization to work properly, the sequencer must recieve a stable clock of at least 30 BPM.
-When this is not the case, the option is automatically disabled internally (when manually advancing the clock to programming a sequence in non real-time, for example).
+When this is not the case, the option is automatically disabled internally.
+When manually advancing the clock to program a sequence in non real-time, for example, the option has no effect and the current step is always the target.

 ([Back to module list](#modules))